Urinals & Urinal Packs

 There are several water-saving features and technologies available for urinals.
 Here are a few examples:

 • Waterless urinals are designed to operate without using any water for flushing.
 Instead, they use a trap system that allows urine to pass through while sealing off odours.
-This not only conserves a lot of water, but also saves you money in the long run by reducing water supply and sewage costs.
+This conserves a lot of water and saves you money in the long run by reducing water supply and sewage costs.

 • Low-flow urinals are designed to use a minimal amount of water per flush compared to standard urinals.
-They typically feature a more efficient flush valve or mechanism that releases a reduced amount of water while still ensuring proper sanitation.
+They typically feature a more efficient flush valve or mechanism that releases less water while ensuring proper sanitation.

 • Sensor-activated urinals will flush automatically when a user is detected, reducing water waste caused by unnecessary flushing.

-These water-saving features not only contribute to environmental sustainability, but also help reduce water consumption and utility costs.
+These water-saving features contribute to environmental sustainability but also help reduce water consumption and utility costs.

 Can urinals be retrofitted to conserve water?